 Recommended ages: 3+

 My IG stories have shown this off a ton.
 So.
 Much.
 Fun.
 I love that the trains are actually motorized!
 H, almost 5, and J, now 2, both can spend hours playing with this train set.
-Thomas, Percy and Terence get to ride around a super sweet setup.
-There’s a bridge, there’s a giant hill, and lots of cool track to set up!
-J loves filling Thomas’ cargo (which is included!) up, and driving him up the hill to dump it all out.
+Thomas, Percy, and Terence get to ride around a super sweet setup.
+There’s a bridge, there’s a giant hill, and lots of cool tracks to set up!
+J loves filling Thomas’ cargo (which is included!) up and driving him up the hill to dump it all out.
 There’s just so much to explore and do with this set.
-Plus, it’s the perfect size.
+Plus, it’s a perfect size.
 Especially if you don’t have a lot of space, or you just prefer your kiddos toys don’t take over all your floors.

 Starting under: $40.

 Recommended ages: 2+

 Go for it!
 Connect 4!
 Now that I’ve got that stuck in your head, go grab this game for your family.
 This was our family gift last Christmas, it’s gotten a ton of use.
 Not only by Zach and me but the boys too!
 I know it says recommended ages are 5 and up.
 But J, 2, loves playing.
 I always let him do.
 We just keep an eye on him with the pieces!
 But he loves putting the discs in and although he and H don’t totally play by the rules, they sure have a lot of fun.

 Starting under: $9